Aha! Chemistry with Prof Bob

 Prof Bob promotes awareness of the meaning of these terms (and discourages their use as far as possible).
 We cannot use language terms to communicate meaning unless all of the participants of a conversation understand the terms in the same way.

-By the way, you might like to see Module 2703 The jargon we use where issues of language beyond the topic of chemical equilibrium are brought into focus.
+By the way, you might like to see the post T0101 The jargon we use where issues of language beyond the topic of chemical equilibrium are brought into focus.

 Considering the concept of equilibrium quantitatively, it is rather remarkable that in all reaction mixtures (at the same temperature) in which a specified chemical reaction is at equilibrium, there is a particular mathematical expression of species concentrations that has the same numerical value – and this is not the case for any other function of their concentrations.